ExploryKod/excursion/README.md

 # excursion
-It is a tiny project to make my first step in the world of Github pages.
+It is a tiny project to make my first step in the world of Github repositories.
 I am grateful to Codecademy for the learning ressources they give me to achieve this project.